-Outputs and outcomes Quantity (e.g. number of jobs, number of new homes) Baseline value Assessment (e.g. who will measure the outcome, when and how will it be measured) Please outline whether the intervention will be targeted There will be an initial focus on the manufacturing sector which has been left behind(see below) Who will be affected by the intervention?
+Outputs and outcomes Quantity (e.g. number of jobs, number of new homes) Baseline value Assessment (e.g. who will measure the outcome, when and how will it be measured) Please outline whether the intervention will be targeted There will be an initial for behind(see below) ocus on the manufacturi ng sector which has been left Who will be affected by the intervention?
 Will the impact be positive or negative?
 Please explain.
 (Max 100 words)

-[ Please identify how the intervention supports sustainable economic growth, social inclusion, wellbeing and environmental sustainability.
-The work of the MIT REAP group has identified existing barriers (and challenges) that prevent the Leicestershire economy from developing to its full potential: Tackling low productivity and low innovation in some sectors - through desk-based surveys, surveys and interviews, we have identified innovation gaps in manufacturing, retail, logistics and transport sectors.
-Converting E-cap to I-cap - MIT REAP group identified high levels of entrepreneurship throughout the Leicestershire's ecosystem and above-average business start-up rates, with a need to address low business survival rates, business scale-up, and to channel entrepreneural behaviour into an innovation mindset.
-Universities act as significant mentors for start-ups, and conduits for specialist knowledge diffusion and IP commercialisation but more can be done to address low connections between HE and mature, profit-squeezed manufacturing.
-Strong sector-based connections, with fewer connections across sectors, revealing a risk of lock-in of skills and resources, and latent innovation potential from niche crossovers.
-Mixed take-up of finance for innovation, and widespread perceptions that prevent take up of finance for economic growth.
-Diverse spaces for knowledge transfer and technology diffusion, which remain untapped by some mature businesses and sectors.
-Leicestershire scenomy and levelling up performance.
-Levelling-up in the Leicestershire's economy and levelling up performance.
-Levelling-up with London but to some extent, also with the Northern Powerhouse.
-Thus, we recognise a need to rebalance Leicestershire's economic growth.
-The Leicestershire of and evelopment, and public spending tied to economic growth.
-The Leicestershire and development, and public spending tied to economic growth.
-The Leicestershire and elevelstice through its preparation of a Local Industrial Strategy (LIS) identified previously the broad chalenges of local under-investment in
+Please identify how the intervention supports sustainable economic growth, social inclusion, wellbeing and environmental sustainability.

+The work of the MIT REAP group has identified existing barriers (and challenges) that prevent the Leicestershire economy from developing to its full potential:

+- Tackling low productivity and low innovation in some sectors through desk-based surveys, surveys and interviews, we have identified innovation gaps in manufacturing, retail, logistics and transport sectors. - Converting E-cap to I-cap MIT REAP group identified high levels of entrepreneurship throughout the Leicestershire's ecosystem and above-average business start-up rates, with a need to address low business survival rates, business scale-up, and to channel entrepreneurial behaviour into an innovation mindset. - Universities act as significant mentors for start-ups, and conduits for specialist knowledge diffusion and IP commercialisation but more can be done to address low connections between HE and mature, profitsqueezed manufacturing. - Strong sector-based connections, with fewer connections across sectors, revealing a risk of lock-in of skills and resources, and latent innovation potential from niche crossovers. - Mixed take-up of finance for innovation, and widespread perceptions that prevent take up of finance for economic growth. - Diverse spaces for knowledge transfer and technology diffusion, which remain untapped by some mature businesses and sectors.

+Leicestershire stakeholders agree that inclusive economic growth that benefits all and develops assets to their full potential will be beneficial in driving Leicestershire's economy and levelling up performance.
+Levelling-up in the Leicestershire context is taken to mean a need to level up with London but to some extent, also with the Northern Powerhouse.
+Thus, we recognise a need to rebalance Leicestershire's economy by tackling those sectors and places 'left behind' by economic and social deprivation, underresourcing, and under-performing.
+The emphasis being on the end goals of employment, income, and wellbeing, but 'levelling-up' being visible inward investment, research and development, and public spending tied to economic growth.